Health Resources

 • carry the relevant documentation about the heart condition

-Those with cyanotic heart disease ("blue" due to reduced oxygen in the blood) can still travel but aircraft at altitude have less oxygen in the air than at ground level and so the blueness may be more apparent.
-This does not usually cause symptoms but if necessary airlines can arrange for additional oxygen to be available on the aircraft.
+Those with cyanotic heart disease ("blue" due to reduced oxygen in the blood) can still travel, but aircraft at altitude have less oxygen in the air than at ground level, and so the blueness may be more apparent.
+This does not usually cause symptoms but, if necessary, airlines can arrange for additional oxygen to be available on the aircraft.

 Diet